fatmaebrahim/Arabic-Font-Recognition/README.md

 ## Overview

-This project is an arabic font recognition system implemented in Python.
+This project is an Arabic font recognition system implemented in Python.
 It consists of modules for data reading, preprocessing, feature extraction, model training, testing, and accuracy evaluation.
-The system is designed to recognize fonts from images and provide accuracy metrics based on the trained model.
+The system is designed to recognize fonts from images and provide accuracy metrics based on the trained model, achieving an impressive 99% accuracy.

 ## Modules